RetroDECK/ES-DE/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
-    - If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the image's aspect ratio.
+    - If only one axis is specified (and the other is zero), then the other will be automatically calculated in accordance with the image's aspect ratio.
+Setting both axes to 0 is an error and the size will be clamped to `0.001 0.001` in this case.
+    - Minimum value per axis is `0.001` and maximum value per axis is `2`.
+If specifying a value outside the allowed range then no attempt will be made to preserve the aspect ratio.
 * `maxSize` - type: NORMALIZED_PAIR
-    - The image will be resized as large as possible so that it fits within this size and maintains its aspect ratio.
+    - The image will be resized as large as possible so that it fits within this size while maintaining its aspect ratio.
 Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis (e.g. with a game's image metadata).
+    - Minimum value per axis is `0.001` and maximum value per axis is `2`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`